-Orkney has around 570 miles of coastline and it’s full of cliffs, caves, beaches and bays.
+Orkney's coastline is full of cliffs, caves, beaches and bays.

 Now this is life on the edge.
 The huge cliffs at Costa in the north west mainland are rarely visited, but those that venture to this wild spot are greeted with incredible views.
 The Standard is a jagged chunk of rock that sits offshore, battered by the Atlantic Ocean, as seabirds swirl all around.
 What a place.

 Ok, it isn’t technically a sea stack as it’s still connected to the island of Hoy, but we couldn’t leave this famous Orkney landmark off the list.
 The Old Man of Hoy is 449 feet of vertical red sandstone that is on the bucket list of most climbers.
 The walk to the Old Man from Rackwick is beautiful, and the views over the stack from the nearby St John’s Head are even better.